 Percutaneous coronary heart catheterization and interventions (balloon dilatation and stent implantation)

-Percutaneous transluminal coronary angioplasty (PTCA) was developed by Andreas Grüntzig in 1977 at the University Hospital Zurich, where it was first used.
-Since then, catheter treatment of coronary artery disease has made enormous progress, especially through the development of vascular stents.
-In our Andreas-Grüntzig cardiac catheterization laboratories, we treat more than 3,000 patients annually.
-Before, during and after the cardiac catheterization, you will be cared for at all times by a specially trained cadre physician.
+Percutaneous transluminal coronary angioplasty (PTCA) was developed by Andreas Grüntzig in 1977 at the University Hospital Zurich, where it was also used for the first time.
+Since then, the catheter treatment of coronary heart disease has made enormous progress, particularly through the development of vascular stents.
+We treat over 3,000 patients a year in our Andreas Grüntzig cardiac catheterization laboratories.
+Before, during and after the cardiac catheterization, you will be looked after at all times by specially trained senior physicians and nursing staff.

 Overview

-In most cases, you will be referred by your doctor for a cardiac catheterization and, if necessary, percutaneous transluminal coronary angioplasty (PTCA) or stenting because your symptoms may indicate a narrowing of the coronary arteries.
-If deposits have formed in your coronary arteries, leading to narrowing, they can reduce blood flow to the heart muscle and therefore cause symptoms such as chest tightness and shortness of breath.
-In this case, balloon dilation (PTCA) and stent placement can be used to treat the narrowing in a minimally invasive way.
+In most cases, your doctor will refer you for a cardiac catheterization and possibly a procedure on the coronary arteries (percutaneous transluminal coronary angioplasty, PTCA) or stenting because your symptoms indicate a narrowing of the coronary arteries.
+If deposits have formed in your coronary arteries, leading to constrictions, these can reduce the blood flow to the heart muscle and therefore lead to symptoms such as chest tightness and shortness of breath.
+In this case, the narrowing can be treated minimally invasively with a balloon dilatation (PTCA) and stent placement.

-Before, during and after the intervention, you will be supervised by a cadre physician.
-You will be continuously informed about the results of the examination and the individualized therapy proposal.
+Before, during and after the intervention, you will be looked after by a senior doctor.
+You will be kept informed about the results of the examination and the individualized therapy proposal.

 Procedure

-Until the stent has grown into the coronary artery, you will be given two blood-thinning medications to prevent clots from forming in the area of the stent and thus blocking the coronary artery.
-After the procedure, a pressure dressing will be applied over the puncture site and you will need to lie still for a few hours.
-In most cases, you will be able to leave the hospital the same evening or the following day.
+Until the stent has grown into the coronary artery, you will receive two blood-thinning medications to prevent the formation of clots in the area of the stent and thus a blockage of the coronary artery.
+After the procedure, a pressure bandage will be applied to the puncture site and you will have to lie still for a few hours.
+You can usually leave the hospital the same evening or the following day.

-Occasionally, stent placement is not immediate and your case will be discussed by our heart team to define the most appropriate therapy for you.
-Of course, factors such as age, concomitant diseases and patient preference also play an important role.
-After the heart team discussion, you will be informed about our individualized therapy proposal and can give it some thought.
+Occasionally a stent insertion is not performed immediately and your case will be discussed by our heart team in order to define the most suitable therapy for you.
+Of course, factors such as age, concomitant diseases and patient preference also play an important role here.
+After the heart team meeting, you will be informed about our individualized therapy proposal and can give your thoughts on it.

 For patients